bkataru/bkataru/README.md

 I'm a physics and mathematics graduate with a bent for computing in constant pursuit of mastery over the machine at all levels of abstraction.
 I'm also a big-time fanboy of robust, scalable engineering and fast execution speeds.

-I previously worked on hacking together methods and tools for computational physics in neutrino phenomenology.
+I previously worked on:
+- hacking together methods and tools for computational physics in neutrino phenomenology.

-I'm currently grinding on [ZAPTrack](https://zaptrack.store/) to build systems and AI for robots in AgTech that aim to automate organic food production with a focus on scaling organic farming through intelligent equipment and automation in farming processing for mid-size organic farmers.
+- building systems and AI for robotics in AgTech and automated precision agriculture.

+I'm currently working on building, maintaining, and improving tools and systems that make IT Observability easy.

 I started writing code and tinkering with systems as a hobby over a decade ago, beginning my career as a scripter/modder for the GTA series of video games.
 These days, I spend my time recreationally hopping between